eduardoejp/clj-orient/README.md

 Usage
 -----

-Simply add this to your leiningen deps: `[clj-orient "0.3.0"]`
+Simply add this to your leiningen deps: `[clj-orient "0.4.0"]`

 WARNING
 -------

-As some of you may notice, version 0.3.0 has an slightly different set of dependencies.
-The changes to the code were small, but 2 important changes were introduced to the dependencies.
-The first one is that clj-orient now depends on Clojure 1.3.
-The second one is that clj-orient now depends on OrientDB 1.0rc6.

-I really hope this change does not affect anybody's code.
-If anybody has trouble with this version, you can always use version 0.2.2, which uses the old dependencies.
+Version 0.4.0 breaks away significantly from the previous version's way of doing things.
+Because of that, anybody who had been using this library before will certainly have to change his/her code.
+Please excuse the sudden change but I believe the changes I introduced were worth the trouble.

 Documentation
 -------------

-The documentation can be found here: http://eduardoejp.github.com/clj-orient/
+The documentation can be found here: http://eduardoejp.github.com/clj-orient/ You can also check out the wiki at: https://github.com/eduardoejp/clj-orient/wiki

 Structure
 ---------

-Currently the library is divided into four namespaces:
+Currently the library is divided into 6 namespaces:
 `core`: The core functionality and the document-db functionality.
 `graph`: The graph-db functionality.
 `object`: The object-db functionality.
 `query`: Functionality for querying your database (either with native or SQL queries).
+`schema`: For easy definition of database schemas.
+`script`: For doing server-side scripting.

 Examples
 --------

 Working with the database:

+	(use 'clj-orient.core)
 	; Opening the database as a document DB and setting the *db* var for global use.
 	; A database pool is used, to avoid the overhead of creating a DB object each time.
 	(set-db! (open-document-db! "remote:localhost/my-db" "writer" "writer"))